-Identify and Create Our Public Narratives Practice and Host Relational Meetings What experiences Now Power Map It have shaped who Use 1:1 meeting we are today and time to deepen Who are the how we see relationships with stakeholders?
-Who ourselves in the others through is a power player in world? exchange of story this work?
-What do and experiences. vou know and not know?
+Identify and Create C What experiences have shaped who we are today and how we see ourselves in the world?
+Practice and Host Rel Use 1:1 meeting time to deepen relationships with others through exchange of story and experiences. ational Meetings Now Power Map It Who are the stakeholders?
+Who is a power player in this work?
+What do you know and not know?